Blood & Breath TestsDefending the Accused with Experience & Passion

 Act quickly to protect your rights.
 Contact our law firm at (720) 408-7130 to arrange your FREE consultation.

 As a licensed driver in Colorado, you automatically provide consent to a chemical test if you are lawfully arrested for driving under the influence.
 This is known as Colorado's “express consent” law.
 This means that, if you refuse to take a breath or blood test, you could lose your driver’s license for one year.

 If you refuse a second time, you could lose your license for two years.
-For your third or any subsequent chemical test refusal after a DUI arrest, you will face a three-year driver's license suspension.
+For your third or any subsequent chemical test refusal after a DUI arrest in Denver, you will face a three-year driver's license suspension.

 On the other hand, a police officer may ask you to take a roadside preliminary breath test (PBT).
 If you are at least 21 years old, you may decline this type of test without facing legal consequences.
 Similar to all field sobriety tests, it’s a tool that helps law enforcement establish probable cause for arrest.

 To press DUI charges in Colorado, a prosecutor needs ample evidence; a police officer’s statements might not be enough.
 The collection of more concrete evidence of intoxication can be made possible with a blood test, which is generally taken at a police station after a DUI arrest, but before charges are actually filed.